 The Rio Grande Valley is recognized as an international birding destination and is one of the most critical areas for migrating birds in North America.
-Visitors can expect to see a wide variety of birds and can chance a peak at some of the more uncommon species including Green Jays, Great Kiskadees, Buff-Bellied Hummingbirds and the Altamira Oriole.
+Visitors can expect to see a wide variety of birds (over 500 recorded in the Valley), and enjoy the specialty birds like Green Jay, Great Kiskadee, Buff-bellied Hummingbird, Altamira Oriole and Tropical Kingbird.

-Visit the World Birding Center for more information or download the Harlingen Bird Checklist from their site.
+Visit the World Birding Center website for more information on this unique concept in birding habitats in the Rio Grande Valley.
+Download the Harlingen Bird Checklist from this site as well.

 1 - 8 of 8

 Arroyo Colorado Hike & Bike Trail